 Denise Dowd - Siobhan’s Sister (Denise was the middle sister, Siobhan the youngest.
 Eldest sister Oona also supports the Trust’s work, as well as many irish cousins!)

-David Fickling – Siobhan’s publisher, David runs David Fickling books, an imprint of Random House.
+David Fickling – Siobhan’s first publisher, David runs David Fickling books, an independent publishing house based in Oxford.

 John McLay – A recent addition to the board of Trustees, John used to work at Puffin books and now the man behind The Bath Festival of Children’s Literature.

-Sara Whyatt – A friend of Siobhan from when they worked together at International PEN, where Sara still works as Programme Director of the Writers in Prison Committee.
+Sara Whyatt – A friend of Siobhan’s from when they worked together at International PEN.
+Sara used to run the writers in prisons project, and now specialises in issues relating to Turkey & Turkish writers.

 The Director of the Trust is Kate Powling, who also runs the agency Speaking of Books which organises visits for Authors in schools and festivals.